Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 Bleeding

-In clinical trials, bleeding was the most common adverse reaction.
-These included major bleeding, observed in 4.2% of patients (bleeding was considered major if it was accompanied by a decrease in hemoglobin of 2 g/L or more, required a transfusion of 2 or more doses of blood components, and if it was retroperitoneal or intracranial).
+In clinical studies, bleeding was the most common adverse reaction.
+These included major bleeding, observed in 4.2% of patients (bleeding was considered major if it was accompanied by a decrease in hemoglobin levels by 2 g/L or more, required transfusion of 2 or more units of blood components, and also if it was retroperitoneal or intracranial).
 Some of these cases were fatal.

-As with other anticoagulants, bleeding is possible with the use of enoxaparin sodium, especially in the presence of risk factors contributing to bleeding, during invasive procedures or when using drugs that disrupt hemostasis (see sections “Interaction with other medicinal products” and “Cautions”).
+As with the use of other anticoagulants, bleeding may occur when using enoxaparin sodium, especially in the presence of risk factors that contribute to the development of bleeding, during invasive procedures or the use of drugs that impair hemostasis (see sections “Interaction with other drugs” and “Special instructions”).

-In the description of bleeding below the sign “*” means to indicate the following types of bleeding: hematoma, ecchymosis (except developed at the injection site), wound hematoma, hematuria, nasal bleeding, gastrointestinal bleeding.
+When describing bleeding below, the sign “*” means an indication of the following types of bleeding: hematoma, ecchymoses (except those developed at the injection site), wound hematomas, hematuria, nosebleeds, gastrointestinal bleeding.

-Very common – bleeding* during prophylaxis of venous thrombosis in surgical patients and treatment of deep vein thrombosis with or without thromboembolism.
+Very common – bleeding* when preventing venous thrombosis in surgical patients and treating deep vein thrombosis with or without thromboembolism.

-Often – bleeding* in prophylaxis of venous thrombosis in bed-ridden patients and in treatment of unstable angina, myocardial infarction without Q-wave, and ST-segment elevation myocardial infarction.
+Often – bleeding* in the prevention of venous thrombosis in patients on bed rest and in the treatment of unstable angina, myocardial infarction without a Q wave and myocardial infarction with ST segment elevation.

-Infrequent – retroperitoneal bleeding and intracranial hemorrhage in patients treated for deep vein thrombosis with or without pulmonary embolism and ST-segment elevation myocardial infarction.
+Uncommon: retroperitoneal bleeding and intracranial hemorrhage in patients treated for deep vein thrombosis with or without pulmonary embolism, as well as ST-segment elevation myocardial infarction.

-Rarely, retroperitoneal bleeding in the prevention of venous thrombosis in surgical patients and in the treatment of angina pectoris, myocardial infarction without the Q wave.
+Rarely – retroperitoneal bleeding in the prevention of venous thrombosis in surgical patients and in the treatment of angina pectoris, myocardial infarction without a Q wave.

 Thrombocytopenia and thrombocytosis

-Often – thrombocytopenia in the treatment of patients with acute myocardial infarction with ST-segment elevation.
-Thrombocytopenia in prevention of venous thrombosis in surgical patients and treatment of deep vein thrombosis with or without pulmonary embolism, and in acute myocardial infarction with ST-segment elevation.
+Often – thrombocytosis in the treatment of patients with acute myocardial infarction with ST segment elevation.
+Thrombocytopenia in the prevention of venous thrombosis in surgical patients and the treatment of deep vein thrombosis with or without pulmonary embolism, as well as in acute ST-segment elevation myocardial infarction.

-Infrequent – thrombocytopenia in prophylaxis of venous thrombosis in patients on bed rest and during treatment of unstable angina, myocardial infarction without Q-wave.
+Uncommon – thrombocytopenia in the prevention of venous thrombosis in patients on bed rest and in the treatment of unstable angina, myocardial infarction without a Q wave.

-Very rarely, autoimmune thrombocytopenia in the treatment of patients with acute ST-segment elevation myocardial infarction.
+Very rarely – autoimmune thrombocytopenia in the treatment of patients with acute myocardial infarction with ST segment elevation.

 Other clinically significant adverse reactions, regardless of indication

-The adverse reactions presented below are grouped by systemic organ class, given by the frequency of occurrence defined above and in decreasing order of severity.
+Adverse reactions presented below are grouped by systemic organ classes, given with an indication of the frequency of their occurrence determined above and in decreasing order of their severity.

 Often – bleeding, thrombocytopenia, thrombocytosis.

-Rarely – cases of autoimmune thrombocytopenia with thrombosis; in some cases thrombosis was complicated by the development of organ infarction or limb ischemia
+Rarely – cases of development of autoimmune thrombocytopenia with thrombosis; in some cases, thrombosis was complicated by the development of organ infarction or limb ischemia

 Immune system disorders